Best Lightweight Hiking Shoes: Our Top 11 Picks

 • CONs

-Bottom-Line: A lightweight trail runner that can happily moonlight as a hiking shoe thanks to its tough build, grippy sole, and plush cushioning.
+Bottom-Line: A lightweight trail running shoe that can happily moonlight as a hiking shoe thanks to its tough build, grippy sole, and plush cushioning.

 La Sportiva TX4